A Local’s Guide to Minneapolis

 My friends and I used to frequent Bahn Appetit (known to us as Bahn Mi) and it is a well loved establishment among University alumni.
 The fries and special dipping sauce here will blow your mind.

 In terms of drinks/bars, Burrito Loco used to be my favorite bar in Dinkytown.
-It’s cheap mexican food with an upstairs bar.
+It’s cheap Mexican food with an upstairs bar.
 Truly nothing fancy but such a fun experience.

 Blarney’s Pub is the “go-to” spot for going out in Dinkytown.
 It’s also a great place to grab drinks and food during the day.